davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/observations.md

 How do you feel about approvals on code reviews in general?
 It's another barrier to entry.

 Part of the power of “no” is saying "no" to code reviews.
 It’s better to say no than nothing.
 If it doesn’t break anything, then you can treat the content as “don’t care” in your mind.

 +++

+## Memorization vs. working

+Are you looking to memorize content, or just solve a problem?
+If it's the latter then you can open up a bunch of tabs and just reference them.
+If you want to remember/memorize something then you should limit yourself to 5-10 tabs, forcing yourself to remember what you can't pull up as easily.

++++

+## Classifiers as organizers

+A classifier (see [Statistical classification](https://en.wikipedia.org/wiki/Statistical_classification)) induces a partition on a set.
+Is it the individual classification, or the organization of examples into partitions that really adds value for humans?
+Knowing a stop sign is coming up wouldn't be useful if you didn't know other kinds of signs that are not stop signs.

+We could really go one step beyond classification into non-overlapping sets to provide an order on these sets (e.g. a preorder).
+Organization into trees (think of common dictionary data structures) is in general an efficient way to retrieve information, both mentally and in a computer.
+It'd be much easier to describe to someone all the kinds of signs in the world with a tree than a list.
+See [Categorization](https://en.wikipedia.org/wiki/Categorization) (a synonym for classification) for some thoughts on the psychological aspects involved; is this why category theory is so fundamental to mathematics as well?
+Are adjectives fundamental to how we think?

++++ {"tags": []}

+## Maintain light git history

+Having a single git repo with many working trees is essentially the same as a single dvc cache.
+Until looking up objects gets slow, there's really not a downside to it.

+You could pull in a repo without all its history (thinking of HDMA) by stripping history (see [How to Use Git Shallow Clone to Improve Performance | Perforce](https://www.perforce.com/blog/vcs/git-beyond-basics-using-shallow-clones)) and pushing that to some backup location.
+You can pull that into history, but on the branch that you have that is the original repo you can use a remote that is the original repo with all its history.
+In other words, you really like the idea of subtree merge (which effectively does this, but with one commit).

++++

+## Skipping questions

+Why do we skip questions, to come back to them later?
+Even if we've read all the prerequisites that we need to answer the question, we may not have enough of them memorized to be able to construct the answer using both our memorized logic and working memory.
+By reading and answering beyond the question, we'll have more time to memorize more of the prerequisities in the context of new problems that are more motivating and novel than the question we've been re-reading.

++++

+## Quote Wikipedia

+Rather than trying to freeze links to Wikipedia, copy/paste (the same way you would copy/paste code) the content you want into your own material with a quote.
+This is equivalent to forking the content in a more limited way; you likely didn't read the whole article anyways (and should say so if you did).
+You can also do this with more than Wikipedia as well; you never read a whole article anywhere on the internet.

+Should you have tasks to understand Wikipedia with other articles/content as your alternatives?
+Rather than the reverse.
+You'd perhaps only end up reading part of the other content, which could be hard (Wikipedia is better as a reference i.e. for one article at a time).

++++